siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 A weak but structured signal can matter more than a strong but irrelevant one if the weak signal matches the system's selective windows.

+If the incoming difference cannot be selectively taken up and preserved by the pathway, the structure of the signal is damped and recognition fails.
+What matters is not bare transmission alone, but transmission that preserves enough organized difference for later use.

 That is why ordinary recognition often works this way already.
 A person recognizes a familiar melody through noise, a face through poor lighting, a